 - Contact the writer and seek resolution in an agreed upon time frame.
-Record dates, times, number of contacts, agreements etc. that will reflect on the writer's awareness, intents, acknowledgments and failures.
+Record dates, times, number of contacts, agreements, etc. that will reflect on the writer's awareness, intents, acknowledgments, and failures.

 - Record the individual's name that received the check and acquire a statement on the particulars of the transaction as soon as possible to preserve as evidence.
 This will become an important tool in assisting with prosecution.

-- Upon receiving notice from bank that the instrument is not being honored, a complaint must be filed with the Saco Police Department within three (3) months (unless sufficient extenuating circumstances exist) to be accepted for prosecution.
+- Upon receiving notice from the bank that the instrument is not being honored, a complaint must be filed with the Saco Police Department within three (3) months (unless sufficient extenuating circumstances exist) to be accepted for prosecution.

 Your commitment to appear in court is essential to proceed with criminal prosecution.
 If an employee received the check, their availability and willingness to appear in court will also be required.